Saminator28/AutomatedBudgeting/README.md

   - **Ollama LLM** (optional, 4GB) - Local uncensored language model for enhanced context-aware cleaning

 **To verify privacy:**
-- Disconnect from the internet and run the script - it will work fine
+- Disconnect from the internet and run the script - it will work fine (after initial setup)
+- The tool automatically detects offline mode and uses cached models
-- Review the source code - no network requests or API calls
+- Review the source code - no network requests or API calls during processing
 - Monitor network activity with `sudo nethogs` while processing - no outbound traffic

 **Additional security measures you can take:**